- About Maintenance Responsibility of Diet Types and Texture Types

 When a child account has been assigned maintenance responsibility for a diet type or texture type, then the header of such diet types and texture types are highlighted blue in extension grids (first screenshot below) and the diet order settings screen (second screenshot below).

-Parent Account: Assigning Maintenance of Diet Type or Texture Type to Child Accounts
+Parent Account: Assigning Maintenance of Diet Type to Child Accounts

-A parent account can assign maintenance responsibility of a diet type or texture type to child accounts if the following conditions are met:
+A parent account can assign maintenance responsibility of a diet type to child accounts if the following conditions are met:

-- The parent account is currently responsible for maintaining the diet type or texture type.
+- The parent account is currently responsible for maintaining the diet type.

 - One or more child accounts do exist for the parent account.

-To assign maintenance of a diet type or texture type to your child accounts, complete the following steps:
+To assign maintenance of a diet type to your child accounts, complete the following steps:

-- If your account currently maintains the diet type or texture type (as indicated by the Maintained by field), then you can assign maintenance to child accounts.
-To do so, click the Assign Maintenance to Child Accounts link (first screenshot below), and the confirmation message appears (second screenshot below).
+- If your account currently maintains the diet type (as indicated by the Maintained By field), then you can assign maintenance to child accounts.
+To do so, click the Assign Maintenance link (first screenshot below), and the confirmation message appears (second screenshot below).

-- Click the Assign to Child Accounts button.
-The diet type or texture type is now the responsibility of the child accounts to maintain.
+- Click the Assign button.
+The diet type is now the responsibility of the child accounts to maintain.

-- The Maintained by field for the diet type or texture type states Child Accounts to indicate such (screenshot below).
+- The Maintained By field for the diet type states Child Accounts to indicate such (screenshot below).

-- In addition, each child account will receive a notification that states that they are now responsible to maintain the diet type or texture type.
+- In addition, each child account will receive a notification that states that they are now responsible to maintain the diet type.

 Note the Following

-- For diet types and texture types that are not maintained by child accounts, it is still the responsibility of the child accounts to review the substitute recipes for these diet type/texture type combinations to make sure the substitute recipes are appropriate for their facility standards they have for diet types and texture types.
+- For diet types that are not maintained by child accounts, it is still the responsibility of the child accounts to review the substitute recipes for diet type/texture type combinations to make sure the substitute recipes are appropriate for their facility standards they have for diet types and texture types.

 About Maintenance Responsibility of Fluid Types